Tom-Liii/bigBang/README.md

 # Link to Our Game
 - http://34.225.43.131/game/bigBang/Welcome.html
-- Please note that due to the time and resource limitation of AWS EC2 instance, our website will be down periodically and we cannot handle too many request at the same time, we are trying to fix those issues in further.
+- Since we are using Apache2 server to serve our Application on an AWS EC2 instance, the time and resource of the server are limited.
+Hence our website will be down periodically and we cannot handle too many request at the same time, we hope to fix those issues in futher.

 ## Potential Features
 *Potential features that are not introduced in our high-level design*